What is life coaching?

 Many people think of sports coaches when they hear the term “coach,” associating it with direction and exercises to help you excel in a specific field.
 Professional life coaches differ significantly.
 Life coaches don't solve problems or offer fixes; instead, they empower clients to identify their own solutions and paths forward through a reflective process.

 Young children are comfortable making their own decisions.
 Consider how often you hear toddlers or preschoolers utter “self.”
-As we age, we tend to lose confidence and seek direction from others.
+As we age, we often lose confidence and seek guidance from others.
 Life coaches help you regain that self-trust.
 They won't tell you how to solve your problems or what steps to take next.
-Instead, their primary goal is to help you build confidence and make the best decisions for you.
+Instead, their primary goal is to help you build confidence and make informed decisions that are best for you.

 Coaches Create A Safe And Supportive Environment

 You must feel comfortable with our coaching relationship so you can explore your thoughts and feelings honestly.
-Many clients discuss things they haven’t felt comfortable telling anyone else, including their spouse.
-And often, it may be the first time they admit it to themselves.
-To help you feel at ease, I commit to upholding several principles.
+Many clients discuss things they haven’t felt comfortable telling anyone else, sometimes including their spouse.
+Often, it may be the first time they admit it to themselves.
+To help you feel at ease, I am committed to upholding several key principles.

 - Confidentiality – First and foremost, everything said during a coaching session is held in confidence.
 I respect your privacy and do not share what we discuss with others.

-- Understanding – I won’t assume I know what you mean by the words and phrases you use.
+- Understanding – I will remain curious and won’t assume I know what you mean by the words and phrases you use.
 Your frame of reference differs from mine because of your values, beliefs, and prior experiences.

 - Support and empathy – Coaching uncovers many thoughts and feelings.
 I’ll provide space and support for you to explore them in whatever way is comfortable for you.